ligato/docs/docs/user-guide/concepts.md

 For that purpose, VPP agent plugins support [conf files][config-files].
 A plugin conf file contains plugin-specific fields, that you can modify, to affect changes in plugin behavior.

+---

 ### Conf File Definition

 You can pass configuration data to the plugin with VPP agent flags.
 The [`vpp-agent -h`](config-files.md#vpp-agent--h-command) command prints the list of all plugins and their corresponding conf file command flags and env variables.

-Here is an example using VPP agent flags to pass an etcd conf file to the plugin:
+Example using VPP agent flags to pass an etcd conf file to the plugin:

 ```bash
 vpp-agent -etcd-config=/opt/vpp-agent/dev/etcd.conf
 ```

-Another option is to set the related env variable:
+Example of setting the related env variable:
 ```bash
 export ETCD_CONFIG=/opt/vpp-agent/dev/etcd.conf
 ```

-The conf file conforms to YAML syntax and is un-marshaled to a defined `Config` go structure.
+The conf file conforms to YAML syntax and is un-marshaled to a defined `Config` Go structure.
 All fields are then processed, usually in the plugin `Init()`.
-It is good practice to always use default values in case the conf file or any of its fields are not provided.
-This is so you can start the plugin without the conf file.
+You should always use default values in case the conf file or any of its fields are not provided.
+This lets you start the plugin without the conf file.

+---

-Here is a conf file code snippet for the etcd connector plugin:
+Conf file code snippet for the etcd connector plugin:
 ```json
 # A list of host IP addresses of ETCD database server.
 endpoints: